 Prepayments may increase when market values for multifamily properties increase in a geographic area.
-The requirement found in most multifamily mortgage loans that the borrower pay a prepayment premium if a loan is prepaid may lessen the effect of increased market values.
-However, the increased market value may exceed the amount of the prepayment premium, lessening the effect of the prepayment premium as a deterrent.
+Many multifamily mortgage loans require a borrower to pay a prepayment premium if a loan is prepaid, which may lessen the effect of increased market values.
+However, the increased market value of the mortgaged property may exceed the amount of the prepayment premium, lessening the effect of the prepayment premium as a deterrent.
 If a mortgaged property is sold and the purchaser does not assume the related mortgage loan, proceeds from the sale will pay off the loan in the pool, resulting in a prepayment of principal to certificateholders.